influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/upgrading.md

 5. Convert existing shards to support TSI.

--   When Time Series Index (TSI) is enabled, new shards use the TSI disk-based indexing.
+-   When Time Series Index (TSI) is enabled, new shards use the TSI index.
 Existing shards must be converted to support TSI.
 -   Run the [influx_inspect buildtsi](/influxdb/v1.6/tools/influx_inspect/#buildtsi) command to convert existing TSM-based shards to TSI-based shards.

 5. Restart the `influxdb` service.